-Some offer forex only, some offer commodities and futures, some offer binary options only, and some cover everything.
+Some offer forex only, commodities and futures, some offer binary options only, and some cover everything.

 But generally, all brokers are equal, except some who might be scams.
 Compile a list of brokers who suit your preferences.
-Then visit my first article on Safe Trading, make a checklist, and then remove any broker whose reputation is doubtful.
+Then visit my article on recognizing scams, make a checklist, and remove any broker whose reputation is doubtful.

-Afterward, it's up to you to choose which broker you would like to sign up with.
-You could scour forex forums once again, and read users' testimonies about those reputable brokers to get a feel.
+Afterward, it's up to you to choose which broker you want to sign up with.
+To get a feel, you could scour forex forums once again and read users' testimonies about those reputable brokers.

-Don't throw away your list, because you may need it again if the ones you've chosen fail to impress you on trial.
+Don't throw away your list because you may need it again if the chosen ones fail to impress you on trial.
 The easiest way to filter the best broker may also come from using some tools like broker finder or broker comparison table.

 Also, you can pick a broker based on its location.
 Brokers from advanced countries like the US and the UK are generally more regulated and sophisticated for professional traders.

 A demo account is a multifunctional item.
-You could practice with it, you could try out your systems with it, and you could test your broker with it.
+You could practice, try out your systems with it, and test your broker with it.

-Make a note on the spread and quotes/requotes in particular, because any slippages on the two might destruct your trading plan.
+Make a note on the spread and quotes/requotes in particular because any slippages on the two might destroy your trading plan.

 That's why I like the ones with fixed spread better than others who offer floating spread.
-Floating spread means that spread will vary from time to time, and when there is a high volatility on the market, the amount could go crazy.
+A floating spread means that the spread will vary from time to time, and when there is high volatility in the market, the amount could go crazy.

 You've chosen carefully, and now you are impatient to start live trading.
 Well, don't be so impatient.
 Start with depositing a small amount of money; an exact minimum deposit, if you will, or a bit more than that.